-- 14. The notification and approval requirements under Chapters 11.1, 11.3, 11.7 and 11.11 of the Code are modified to the following extent: - Changes to Documentation in Chapter 11.1: Chapter 11.1 applies only to (a) material alterations or additions to the Product Description Document/Hong Kong Offering Document (as the case may be), constitutive documents and other applicable product documentation, such as changes to investment objectives or investment risk profile, replacement of management companies or trustees, termination and mergers of ETFs.
-Immaterial changes to such documentation or events relating to an ETF, for example, legislative or regulatory changes, typographical or stylistic changes and dividend notices may be effected without prior approval of the SFC. - (b) Increase in Fees in Chapter 11.3: The requirements to issue a three months' prior notice and to seek the SFC's prior approval for such notice under Chapter 11.3 does not apply to adjustments in management fees if: - (i) the proposed adjustments in management fees do not require holders' approval; and - (ii) either a notice for the fee adjustments is published as stated in paragraph 14(e) (which notice may be shorter than 3 months) or where the ETF is governed by an Acceptable ETF Regime or in the relevant overseas jurisdiction (see the Note to paragraph (d) in Annex (III)), there is no notification requirement for this type of fee adjustments in that jurisdiction; - (c) Publication of NAV in Local Newspapers in Chapter 11.7: On the basis that information is available to investors in accordance with paragraphs 17 to 21 in these guidelines (where applicable), the obligation under Chapter 11.7 to publish NAV in local newspapers is dispensed with.
-The management company must immediately notify the SFC as soon as practicable if dealing in units/shares on the SEHK ceases or is suspended. - (d) Prior Approval of Public Announcements in Chapter 11.11: Chapter 11.11 applies to marketing materials that are targeted at the investing public of Hong Kong.
-Public announcements, not being marketing materials, made by ETFs pursuant to the applicable listing rules, the regulatory requirements of the relevant Acceptable ETF Regime or SEHK, or other applicable rules need not be subject to the approval procedures under Chapter 11.11.
-All public announcements and notices issued by an ETF should be filed with the SFC following publication unless otherwise waived. - (e) Unless otherwise waived or provided for in paragraph 24(g) below, all notices and public announcements made by ETFs in accordance with the Code and these guidelines must be prepared in both English and Chinese.
+- 14. The notification and approval requirements under 11.1A and 11.7 of the Code are modified to the following extent: - (a) Increase in Fees and Charges in 11.1A: The prior notice requirements under 11.1A does not apply to adjustments in management fees if: - (i) the proposed adjustments in management fees do not require holders' approval; and - (ii) either a notice for the fee adjustments is published as stated in paragraph 14(c) or where the ETF is governed by an Acceptable ETF Regime or in the relevant overseas jurisdiction (see the Note to paragraph (d) in Annex (III)), there is no notification requirement for this type of fee adjustments in that jurisdiction; - (b) Publication of NAV in Local Newspapers in 11.7: On the basis that information is available to investors in accordance with paragraphs 17 to 21 in these guidelines (where applicable), the obligation under 11.7 to publish NAV in local newspapers is dispensed with.
+The management company must immediately notify the SFC as soon as practicable if dealing in units/shares on the SEHK ceases or is suspended. - (c) Unless otherwise waived or provided for in paragraph 24(g) below, all notices and public announcements made by ETFs in accordance with the Code and these guidelines must be prepared in both English and Chinese.

-Note: For avoidance of doubt, nothing in paragraph 14 shall exempt an ETF from compliance with Chapters 11.4 and 11.5 of the Code.
+Note: for avoidance of doubt, nothing in paragraph 14 shall exempt an ETF from compliance with 11.1, 11.4 and 11.5 of the Code.